marklogic-community/newrelic-plugin/README.rst

 Usage
 -----

-The configuration file drives all of the newrelic-marklogic-plugin features and is split into several sections.
+The configuration file drives all newrelic-marklogic-plugin features and is split into several sections.

 The 'marklogic' section contains connection details to MarkLogic server and Management REST API.